10 – Someone Else – Promised Land, 1994

-Queensryche attained their primary roster very early, and would keep it until 1997 when their fortunes waned.
-Until then they featured Geoff Tate as lead vocalist.
+Queensryche attained their primary roster very early and would keep it until 1997 when their fortunes waned.
+Until then they featured Geoff Tate as the lead vocalist.
 Tate’s range was a stunning four octaves, and he could hold vibrato for an entire lunch break.
 Michael Wilton and Chris Degarmo alternated lead guitars, advancing on line like infantry troops, while Eddie Jackson strummed a pillar-rattling base.
-Finally there was Scott Rockenfield at drums, with the rapid-fire skill to handle most any track.
+Finally, there was Scott Rockenfield at drums, with the rapid-fire skill to handle most any track.

 # 10 – Someone Else – Promised Land, 1994

 Promised Land was Queensryche’s sixth album.
 They were still coasting to some degree on the popularity wave of Operation: Mindcrime and Empire, but they were starting to burn out due to heavy supporting tour schedules.
 Promised Land came out to decent acclaim; in fact it latched #3 on the U.S. overall charts, the highest of any Queensryche album.
 But heavy metal as a genre was starting to eat dust from the grunge explosion… which ironically got its start in Seattle, the immediate neighbor to Queensryche’s home of Bellevue.